Saint Library

 Death at Bobbio

-Died on November 23, 615, at Bobbio, the feast day still celebrated today — having crossed from Ireland to Gaul to Italy in a life that covered thousands of miles and founded a spiritual network that outlasted every kingdom he passed through.
+Died on November 23, 615, at Bobbio — having crossed from Ireland to Gaul to Italy in a life covering thousands of miles, and leaving behind a spiritual network of monasteries that outlasted every kingdom he passed through.

 543